dmbarbour/wikilon/docs/AwelonLang.md

         c w         => c            copies are equivalent [E] w d     => d [E]        why swap first?

-A runtime has discretion to perform optimizations that are not visible in the evaluated result, based on escape analysis.
-The static link object is a good target for such efforts.
-Any visible optimizations or simplifications should be explicitly controlled by annotations or evaluator options.
+A runtime has discretion to perform optimizations that are invisible in the evaluated result, e.g. for *Static Linking*.
+Visible optimizations are permitted only when guided by annotation.

 Pattern-matching rewrite optimizations tend in general to be fragile, affected by abstraction and order of evaluation.
-There are more robust optimization techniques with good results.
-For example, partial evaluation in Awelon is usually limited by inability to represent partial values.
-Evaluating with 'free variables' in the form of undefined words can help:
+However, there are many robust optimization techniques with good results.
+For example, partial evaluation can be modeled by propagating variables through an evaluation then extracting the variables:

-* assume `A B C` words unused and undefined
+* variables `A B C` as undefined subprograms
 * evaluate `[C][B][A]function` to completion
 * rewrite to extract `A B C` free variables

-The evaluator does not rewrite the `A` annotation.
-But its presence can push partial information through the program like `[4 A 1]` where `A` might later be `3 2` but we don't know.
-Argument extraction logic is a simple, reflective rewrite:
+A simple extraction algorithm:

         T(X,E) - extract X from E such that:
             T(X,E) does not contain X